DOWNLOAD the 2018 Kansas Farmers Union Policy PDF

-We urge the reinstatement of the double exemption for individuals over 65.
+We urge the reinstatement of the double exemption for individuals over the age of 65.

 Campaign Finance Reform

 We demand meaningful campaign finance reform, specifically public funding of congressional and presidential campaigns.
-We oppose the use of “soft” money (Super PACs) in campaigns.
+We oppose the use of “soft” money (super political action committees, also referred to as super PACs) in campaigns.